-The Rolex Explorer is a pillar of the brand’s catalog, first coming to market in 1953 in celebration of mankind’s successful summit of Mount Everest and remaining part of the brand’s lineup to this day.
+The Oyster Perpetual Explorer watch is a pillar of the brand’s catalog, first coming to market in 1953 in celebration of mankind’s successful summit of Mount Everest and remaining part of the brand’s lineup to this day.
 Although we did see the release of the first two-tone example in 2021, the Rolex Explorer’s design has remained largely unchanged through the years with a time-only display, rock-solid build quality, and its signature 3-6-9 dial configuration.

 Designed to be an ultra-durable and reliable timepiece for those with a life of adventure, the Explorer holds the distinction of being Rolex’s original sports watch collection.
 For that reason, the Explorer is also one of the most recognizable models in the brand’s entire lineup and offers a timeless and truly iconic design that has been a fixture of the luxury watch industry for well over half a century.

 Explorer Reference 1016 Key Features:

 – Dial: Black w/ Luminous Hour Markers (Gilt or Matte)